Jon1701/golang-todolist-app/web/webapp/README.md

   - `make run-prettier` to run Prettier
 - `make dev` to start the development server
 - `make build` to build the front-end
+- `make export` to export the front-end to static HTML